What are amino acids?

 Sources: egg whites, meat, poultry, wheat germ, peanuts, sesame seeds.

-Not essential, but often in short supply
+Not essential but often deficient

 Sources of glutamine: liver, dairy products, cabbage, cottage cheese, ricotta, avocado, wheat germ, whey.